 Backcountry Skiing Ability/Terrain

 What is your biggest fear when planning a backcountry snowcat or heli skiing trip where you will be skiing and riding with people whom you have never met?
 It’s probably that you are afraid that others in the group are either to slow or even to fast, or that the guides will be taking you into terrain that is way to mellow or a bit to steep?
-Or it may be that you will be the slowest guest with the least experience in skiing or riding in backcountry conditions.
+Or it may be that you could be the slowest guest with the least experience skiing or riding in backcountry conditions.

 For all you first time guests who are thinking about our Level I tour, we guarantee your satisfaction or your money back!
+Check out details here about this.

 During your trip, your guides will attempt to select runs that suit the ability and comfort level of the group, while offering just the right amount of challenge.
 Our cats hold 12 guests at a maximum and require a 5-guest minimum to run the cat.